-Dr. Sylvain Charlebois is Dean of the Faculty of Management at Dalhousie University in Halifax.
-Also at Dalhousie, he is Professor in food distribution and policy in the Faculty of Agriculture.
+Dr. Sylvain Charlebois is a Professor in food distribution and policy in the Faculty of Agriculture at Dalhousie University in Halifax, Canada.
 His current research interest lies in the broad area of food distribution, security and safety, and has published four books and many peer-reviewed journal articles in several publications.
 He has published over 500 peer-reviewed and scientific publications in his career.
 His research has been featured in a number of newspapers, including The Economist, the New York Times, the Boston Globe, the Wall Street Journal, Foreign Affairs, the Globe & Mail, the National Post and the Toronto Star.
+He is one of the most cited researchers in the field of food traceability and value chains, in the world.

 He has authored five books on global food systems, his most recent one in early 2017 published by Wiley.
 He conducts policy analysis, evaluation, and demonstration projects for government agencies and major foundations focusing on agricultural policies and community development both in Canada and in development settings.
 Dr. Charlebois is a member of the Global Food Traceability Centre’s Advisory Board based in Washington DC, and a member of the National Scientific Committee of the Canadian Food Inspection Agency (CFIA) in Ottawa.
 He has testified on several occasions before parliamentary committees on food policy-related issues as an expert witness.
 He has been asked to act as an advisor on food and agricultural policies in many Canadian provinces, in the United States, Brazil, Austria, Italy, France, Belgium, China, Great Britain, Finland and the Netherlands.